UCSD-E4E/Pyrenote/github_procedures.md

 **Security Notes**
-Don't post passwords, usernames, or url on the repo as this is a security risk Also don't push the file /audino/.env to the repo.
+Don't post passwords, usernames, or url on the repo as this is a security risk Also don't push the file /audino/.env or rclone config files to the repo.
 If this happens, no worries.
 Lets the leads know so we can change the password.